ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/desktop-and-laptop/intro/_index.md

 ---
 title: Get started with Arm hardware

-description: The place to start for developers new to Arm for desktop and laptop hardware

 minutes_to_complete: 5

-who_is_this_for: Developers new to the Arm architecture and looking for desktop and laptop hardware.
+who_is_this_for: This is an introductory topic for developers new to the Arm architecture and looking for desktop and laptop hardware.

 learning_objectives:
     - Find desktop and laptop hardware to use for software development